Category

 Fukuoka: Since this project's theme was "Redesigning Japan," I'm also delighted it became an opportunity to share Japan's appeal overseas.
 Furthermore, I'm thrilled that so many people abroad got to learn about Japan.

-Yagi: There were times when it was difficult to stay motivated because we had to create so many digital station stamps.
-However, I managed to enjoy the work by approaching it not just as designing stamps, but with the mindset of "redesigning Japan's infrastructure."
+Yagi: There were times when maintaining motivation was difficult because we had to create so many digital station stamps.
+However, I was able to enjoy this work by approaching it not just as designing stamps, but with the mindset of "redesigning Japan's infrastructure."
 On top of that, I'm thrilled we even won the Grand Prix.

-──Now, let's talk about the specifics of the campaign.
+──Now, let's hear about the specifics of the campaign.
 How does this digital stamp rally work?

 Umezawa: GPS devices are installed at stations across the six JR Group companies.
 When you enter the station area with your smartphone's location services enabled, you can collect that station's digital stamp within the dedicated app.
 Besides regular station stamps, there are also limited express stamps and Shinkansen stamps.
-For example, for the "Kamome" on the West Kyushu Shinkansen, you get the "Kamome" stamp after collecting two stamps from participating stations on that line.
+For example, for the "Kamome" on the West Kyushu Shinkansen, you get the "Kamome" stamp after collecting two stamps from participating West Kyushu Shinkansen stations.

 Fukuoka: There are also work-related stamps.
-Designed with respect for station workers, they feature motifs like station staff who used scissors to cut tickets before automatic gates became widespread.
+Designed with respect for station workers, they feature motifs like station staff who used to cut tickets with scissors before automatic ticket gates became common.

 「MYJAPAN RAILWAY」